Athens vendor reopens for pride, not money

 His kiosk, like tens of thousands around Greece, was part of daily life in the capital of 5 million.

-Its charred shell had been a stark reminder of the clashes in June, along with the splintered windows and broken marble paving slabs that still dot the city center.
+Its charred shell had been a stark reminder of the clashes in June, along with the splintered windows and broken marble paving slabs that still dot the city centre.

 "THEY PUT BREAD ON MY TABLE"